scylladb/scylla-operator/docs/source/api-reference/groups/scylla.scylladb.com/scyllaclusters.rst

      - dnsPolicy defines how a pod's DNS will be configured.
    * - hostNetworking
      - boolean
      - hostNetworking determines if scylla uses the host's network namespace.
 Setting this option avoids going through Kubernetes SDN and exposes scylla on node's IP.
+Deprecated: `hostNetworking` is deprecated and may be ignored in the future.

 .. _api-scylla.scylladb.com-scyllaclusters-v1-.spec.podMetadata: